mikeln/musicindex/ForScore/README.md

 * Old Real Book 1 - realbk1.csv
 * Old Real Book 2 - realbk2.csv
 * Old Real Book 3 - realbk3.csv
+* The Standards Real Book (Sher) - standardsrbkC.csv
+  * NOTE: This is for a scanned copy with no images

 ### Workflow ###